 Cross-posted from cyborgology.

 On February 26, 2012, Trayvon Martin, an unarmed Black high school student, was shot and killed by George Zimmerman, a White Hispanic neighborhood watch captain.
 The case has become a symbolic battleground.
+Artist Israel McCloud was inspired to paint a mural in his honor in Houston.

 As Jessie Daniels points out at Racism Review, battles over racism have shifted into the realm of social media, where digital and physical race relations persist in an augmented relationship.
 We see this in both anti-racist discourses and the racial smear campaigns surrounding the Martin/Zimmerman case.